 Girls and boys are used to playing together in nurseries and playgroups, and moving to school is a natural progression.
 At King’s we have a wide range of activities and equipment in the playground and the classroom to appeal to boys and girls.
-We find that stereotyping children’s behaviour at this age is potentially damaging, and we think it is both important and natural that boys and girls mix as friends.
+We believe that stereotyping children’s behaviour based on gender at this age is potentially damaging, and we think it is both important and natural that boys and girls mix as friends and classmates.

 We have as many quiet, shy and thoughtful boys as we have boisterous and lively girls!
-The secret and skill lies in recognising individual children’s traits and developing them.
+The secret and skill lies in recognising individual children’s traits and nurturing them.

-Friendships, activity and learning develop strongly during the junior years.
-It’s particularly important for relationships to develop healthily and strongly between boys and girls, though there are some particular issues which start to come to light for girls, and we actively encourage discussion about body image and other topics.
+Friendships and active learning skills develop significantly throughout the junior years.
+It’s particularly important for relationships to develop healthily and positively between boys and girls.
+Though there are issues which start to come to light for both genders, we actively encourage discussion about body image and other relevant topics.

-King’s staff understand what makes girls tick and helps them as individuals to develop, and because we (unusually for a junior school) also have a balance of male teachers, the same is true of the boys.
+King’s staff understand what makes girls tick and helps them as individuals to develop, and because we also have a balance of male teachers, the same is true of the boys.

 During senior years, boys and girls learn to work well in teams, and as they mature they increasingly spend more time together outside the classroom and socially.
 The clubs and activities are increasingly more appealing to an equal number of boys and girls and they share many more common interests- rowing, drama, music.

-It is important to us that girls see boys succeeding in activities, and boys see girls succeeding: this will lead to a healthy society!
+It is important to us that girls see boys succeeding in activities, and boys see girls succeeding: we believe this will lead to a healthy society!

 We find that learning is also enriched by having both boys and girls in classrooms, an experience which has been widely reported.

 We can only speak for King’s: we know we enable children of both sexes to flourish and this is borne out by our academic results.
-Our girls do incredibly well in public examinations- at A Level this year their results rival the top 20 girls’ schools in the country and surpass those of any other Chester school.
+Our girls do incredibly well in public examinations- at A Level in 2017 their results rivalled the top 20 girls’ schools in the country and surpass those of any other Chester school.

-Their aspirations are equal to the boys and they go to the similar universities – 6 of the 12 Oxbridge offers this year were to King’s girls.
+Their aspirations are equal to the boys and they go to the similar universities – 6 of the 12 Oxbridge offers in 2017 were to King’s girls.